Darvin Castro

 Darvin Jesus Castro Palma (born 1995) is a Venezuelan weightlifter.
-He is a two-time silver medalist at the Pan American Weightlifting Championships (2021 and 2022).
+He is a three-time medalist, including gold, at the Pan American Weightlifting Championships.
 He is also a two-time gold medalist at the 2022 Bolivarian Games held in Valledupar, Colombia.

 Career

-In 2017, he won two bronze medals at the Bolivarian Games held in Santa Marta, Colombia.
+In 2017, Castro won two bronze medals at the Bolivarian Games held in Santa Marta, Colombia.

 He won the silver medal in the men's 81 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 He also won the silver medal in this event at the 2021 Pan American Weightlifting Championships held in Guayaquil, Ecuador.

-He won two gold medals at the 2022 Bolivarian Games held in Valledupar, Colombia.
+Castro won two gold medals at the 2022 Bolivarian Games held in Valledupar, Colombia.
 He won the bronze medal in the men's 81 kg event at the 2022 South American Games held in Asunción, Paraguay.
 He competed in the men's 81 kg event at the 2022 World Weightlifting Championships in Bogotá, Colombia.

+Castro won the gold medal in his event at the 2023 Pan American Weightlifting Championships held in Bariloche, Argentina.
+He also won the gold medal in the Snatch and Clean & Jerk events.